 The Trustee has overall responsibility for the investment of the Fund's assets in accordance with the Occupational Pension Schemes (Investment) Regulations 2005.
 The Trustee has agreed a Statement of Investment Principles ("SIP"), in accordance with section 35 of the Pensions Act 1995, which sets out the investment strategy and policies for the MNOPF.
-Certain powers and responsibilities for the implementation of the Trustee's investment strategy have been delegated to the Delegated CIO, in relation to the Defined Benefit Section, and were delegated to BlackRock in relation to the Money Purchase Section.
+Certain powers and responsibilities for the implementation of the Trustee's investment strategy have been delegated to the Delegated CIO.
 The SIP was reviewed during the 2016/17 Fund year, slightly amended in December 2017 and again in June 2019.
-A full review will take place during the second half of the 2019-20 scheme year.
+A full review of the SIP is taking place in the 2020/21 scheme year.
 A copy of the latest SIP is available on the website www.mnopf.co.uk

 The SIP sets out the Trustee's approach to socially responsible investment and corporate governance.
 In the context of socially responsible investment, the Trustee has considered how environmental, social and governance factors, including climate change, should be taken into account in the investment process, and seeks to understand the extent to which steps are taken by the investment managers to incorporate these factors into their investment process.
-The Trustee supports investments with a positive social and environmental impact, but these investments must have no adverse impact on overall investment efficiency.
+The Trustee's focus is explicitly on financially material considerations in the selection, retention and realisation of investments, and the Trustee's policy at this time is not to take into account non-financial matters explicitly.
+However, the Trustee supports and actively encourages investments with a positive social and environmental impact.

 In the context of corporate governance, the Trustee delegates responsibility for the exercising of rights (including voting rights) attaching to investments to the investment managers, although believes voting power should be exercised with the objective of preserving and enhancing long-term shareholder value.
 The Trustee requires its investment managers to report on corporate governance, and particularly on their voting and engagement records.

 The Trustee regularly assesses the performance of the Fund's investments against its investment objectives.
-Day-to-day monitoring of the investment manager performance in the Defined Benefit Section is delegated to the Delegated CIO, and the Trustee receives reports on a quarterly basis on progress against the Fund's journey plan.
-The Trustee previously received reports from BlackRock on a quarterly basis showing the performance of each of the money purchase investment funds in which monies had been invested over the quarter.
-These were reviewed against appropriate benchmarks.

-Performance of the Fund's investments over the year are detailed in the Investment Report (see page 12).
+Day-to-day monitoring of the investment manager performance is delegated to the Delegated CIO, and the Trustee receives reports on a quarterly basis on progress against the Fund's journey plan.
+Performance of the Fund's investments over the year are detailed in the Investment Report (see page 13).